 Another area where I was wasting time was procrastination, finding every excuse not to complete something.
-So instead of just completing tasks on my daily to-do list (like clean the bathroom, I’m a master at procrastinator on this chore!), I would waste precious time by doing other things that may or may not of needed to be completed.
+So instead of just completing tasks on my daily to-do list (like clean the bathroom, I’m a master at procrastinator on this chore!), I would waste precious time by doing other things that may or may not have needed to be completed.

 A little over a year ago I read the book Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time by Brain Tracy.
 Another Aha! moment book.
-The concept of this book was to “eat the frog” first thing, meaning complete the hardest or most time consuming task first thing in your day.
+The concept of this book was to “eat the frog” first thing, meaning complete the hardest or most time-consuming task first thing in your day.

 Get it over with and done.

-To be honest I’m still terrible with this, but on days when I do “eat the frog” I find that I am more productive and use my time wisely.
+To be honest, I’m still terrible with this, but on days when I do “eat the frog” I find that I am more productive and use my time wisely.

 One last final area where time might not be used as effectively is our schedules.
 Since my kids are young, we aren’t involved in sports, church activities or other things, but I know the time will be coming soon.
 Your family might be running all over the place.